contrast-zone/t-rewriter.js/README.md

 *[Abstract]*

 *(under construction) Esperas will be a library for implementing arbitrary metalanguages.
 Our starting point is handling context free grammars by a novel v-parser algorithm.
-Then we introduce a couple of extensions to the original algorithm to arrive at supporting a kind of Turing complete grammars, aiming at relative simplicity of use and resulting output tree clarity in a way similar to constructive theorem proving.*
+Then we introduce a couple of extensions to the original algorithm to arrive at supporting a kind of Turing complete grammars, aiming at relative simplicity of use against resulting output chart clarity in a way similar to constructive theorem proving.*

 ## contents